Auto-Personalization:

 Designing for confidence at scale

 Clear cues surfaced issues early, previews stayed in sync with configuration changes, and edge cases guided users forward without blocking progress.
+These decisions made auto-personalization feel reliable as adoption grew.

 Building trust through preview and calibration

-Recruiters could regenerate messages with one click when something felt off
+Users could regenerate messages with one click when something felt off

 Launched

-In-app education:
+In-app education: guiding first-time users

+We introduced Auto-Personalization with in-app education to support first-time use.
 New users are greeted with a brief introduction that explains the value and sets expectations before they interact with the experience.
+A help center is available for deeper guidance and continues to grow as the product evolves.

-Results & Impact
+Results & impact

-Auto-Personalization launched in October 2025 and quickly became one of the most impactful features for recruiting teams operating at scale.
+Auto-Personalization launched in October 2025 and quickly became one of the most impactful features for teams operating at scale.

 ~66% less time spent on outreach